 Attempt to catch and process fish.

-As these courses are intended to develop outdoor competence, students will train in wilderness first aid and receive a certificate.
+As these courses are intended to develop outdoor competence, students will train in wilderness first aid.

 Basic map & compass training.